The ADHD Version

 The TL; DR* Version

-Rob Fields is a cultural strategist and marketer who is passionate about helping brands thrive at the intersection of marketing, business and contemporary culture.
+Rob Fields is an award-winning marketer and strategist who is passionate about helping brands thrive at the intersection of marketing, business and contemporary culture.
 A strategic thinker, he helps companies not only understand contemporary culture, but build their brands in a socially networked world.
 He helps companies make sense of how consumer interests and lifestyle choices—along with economic and technological disruption—are reframing the ways that they relate to and understand brands.

 In 2011, Rob launched the TED-inspired New Black Imagination Festival, a platform for forward-looking, global black culture.
 The Festival is a natural outgrowth of the work that he’s been doing on his black alt music and culture magazine Bold As Love (Boldaslove.us), which he started in 2007 and features news, reviews, interviews and commentary focused on the state of contemporary global black culture.
 In 2010, he published the first set of results from quantitative research into attitudes and buying preferences of this audience.